-The word “love” is often used as a noun: a way to label an emotion or state of being.
-Love is also used as a passive verb: more of an abstract emotion or a focus on a physical draw that we feel intently.
-In fact, take a look at the way the Merriam Webster dictionary defines the word:
+The word “love” is often use as a noun: a way to label an emotion or state of being, used as a passive verb: more of an abstract emotion or a focus on a physical draw that we feel intently.
+Take a look at the way the Merriam-Webster dictionary defines the word:

-The Bible, however, tell us something entirely different; it tells us that “love” is an action verb.
+The Bible, however, tells us something entirely different – that “love” is an action verb.

 Love is Patient:

-You know that bad habit your spouse has?
+Do you know that bad habit your spouse has?
 That one that just got on your last raw nerve merely thinking about it?
 That one.
 Ask yourself this: is it worth your frustration?
 Love is patient.
-Take a deep breathe.
-Focus on the big picture and don’t sweat the small stuff.
+Take a deep breath and focus on the big picture.
+Don’t sweat the small stuff.

 Love is Kind:

 Whether it’s confusing sarcasm and teasing for quick wit or going for the easy verbal jab when angry, we can all push “kind” to the wayside.
-Bring it back.
+We need to bring it back.
 Love is kind.
-Love doesn’t engage in name calling or put-downs.
+Love doesn’t engage in name-calling or put-downs.
 Remain respectful.